matejc/rf-novnc/README.md

 Container needs to be somehow aware of the tests that you would like to run, so for Robot Framework project files you need to mount the directory to `/home/pwuser/source`, it is expected that directory has a sub-directory called `tests`.

+#### Output

+For accessing output files of robot run (log and result html/xml files), mount a volume to the host directory at `/usr/share/novnc/output` in the container.

 #### Logs (debug only)

 Since the container will run several processes for its function, like X server, VNC, NoVNC/websockify and window manager the logs for those will go to `/home/pwuser/logs` directory.